indygreg/PyOxidizer/docs/comparisons.rst

 container environments. e.g. Docker images.
 This distribution mechanism is effective for Linux users.

-``PyOxidizer`` will likely produce a smaller distribution than container-based applications.
+``PyOxidizer`` will almost certainly produce a smaller distribution than container-based applications.
 This is because many container-based applications contain a lot of extra content that isn't needed by the processes within.

 ``PyOxidizer`` also doesn't require a container execution environment.
 Not every user has the capability to run certain container formats.
-However, nearly every user can run a self-contained executable.
+However, nearly every user can run an executable.

 At run time, ``PyOxidizer`` executes a native binary and doesn't have to go through any additional execution layers.
-Contrast this with Docker, which uses HTTP requests to create containers, sets up temporary filesystems and networks for the container, etc. Spawning a process in a Docker container can take tens of milliseconds or more.
+Contrast this with Docker, which uses HTTP requests to create containers, set up temporary filesystems and networks for the container, etc. Spawning a process in a new Docker container can take hundreds of milliseconds or more.
 This overhead can be prohibitive for low latency applications like CLI tools.
+This overhead does not exist for ``PyOxidizer`` executables.

+.. _compare_nuitka:

 Nuitka
 ======